Hayley Westenra: 2005–2007: Odyssey; touring with Il Divo; Treasure; and Celtic Woman

-2008–2010: Hayley Sings Japanese Songs; Different Voices; Hayley Sings Japanese Songs 2; and Paradiso
+2008–2010: Hayley Sings Japanese Songs; and Paradiso

 In early 2008, Westenra provided guest vocals for the Mike Oldfield album Music of the Spheres, performing the vocal on the track "On My Heart" and its reprise.
 Westenra and Oldfield performed "On My Heart" live on the British ITV daytime TV program The Alan Titchmarsh Show on 18 March 2008.

 On 1 October 2008, Westenra recorded solo vocals on the CD Different Voice, composed and conducted by Debbie Wiseman and the Royal Philharmonic Orchestra, with narration by Stephen Fry and lyrics written by Don Black.
 On 30 November 2008, Westenra was presented by Elaine Paige with the Variety Club Showbiz Awards 2008 Classical Performer of the Year for raising money to help sick, disabled and disadvantaged children and young people.

 In the spring and summer of 2010, Westenra began working with film composer Ennio Morricone for a collaboration on her album Paradiso.
 The album featured new songs written by Morricone, as well as some of his best known film compositions of the last 50 years.
 Westenra recorded the album with Morricone's orchestra in Rome during the summer 2010.

 On 30 October 2010, Westenra staged a recital at the Shanghai Grand Theatre with international backing musicians in an East Asian concert tour.